- Hours: Open 365 days a year

 Some campsites are on a first-come, first-served basis, but others can be reserved from September through the end of May.
 Call 877-444-6777 up to six months in advance or make reservations online.
 If you get there and find the park campgrounds full, the Bureau of Land Management operates a couple of camping areas nearby.
 This pdf file shows where they are.

 Tips for Visiting Joshua Tree

-- Weather: Summer temperatures soar over 100°F and don't get much below 75°F at night.
+- Weather: Summer temperatures soar to more than 100°F and don't get much below 75°F at night.
 Spring and fall highs run about 85°F and lows around 50°F. Winter days reach 60°F (15°C) with freezing nights.
 It snows occasionally at higher elevations.

-- Temperature Changes: Elevation changes within the park cause temperature differences of 10 degrees or more.
-Palm Springs may be as much as 15 to 20 degrees hotter than Keys View.
+- Temperature Changes: Elevation changes within the park cause temperature differences of 10°F or more.
+Palm Springs may be as much as 15 to 20°F hotter than Keys View.

 - Watch Your Step: Those sturdy-looking desert plants grow in fragile soil, which contains micro-organisms that hold the sand in place and nourish the plants.
 Even one step kills the organisms and ultimately, the plants.
 Keep your feet on the trails.

 - Bring It With You: There are no concessions inside the park.
 Bring food and water with you.
 For a campfire, bring your own wood - and burn it only in designated spots.

 - Going Off-Road: Four-wheel-drive vehicles and mountain bikes can get to more places than a family sedan, but they still have to stay on the road.
 ATVs and off-road vehicles are prohibited.